stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

 -> As you can see, read-only function calls don't require a transaction to complete.
 This is because the method doesn't require a state change.

-=> Congratulations!
+=> Congratulations.
 You just implemented, deployed, and called your own Clarity smart contract.

 With the completion of this tutorial, you: